DMTF/spdm-emu/doc/spdm_emu.md

          [--exe_mode] is used to control the execution mode.
 By default, it is SHUTDOWN.
                  SHUTDOWN means the requester asks the responder to stop.
                  CONTINUE means the requester asks the responder to preserve the current SPDM context.
          [--exe_conn] is used to control the SPDM connection.
-By default, it is DIGEST,CERT,CHAL,MEAS,GET_CSR,SET_CERT.
+By default, it is DIGEST,CERT,CHAL,MEAS,MEL,GET_CSR,SET_CERT.
                  VER_ONLY means REQUESTER does not send GET_CAPABILITIES/NEGOTIATE_ALGORITHMS.
 It is used for quick symmetric authentication with PSK.
                      The version for responder must be provisioned from ver.
                      The capablities for local and peer are from cap|peer_cap.